heavy-duty/platform/apps/DRILL.INSTALLATION.md

 The same way you have to go to your Github settings and update the Github app to have the Callback URL point to _< Web CLient URL >/login_.
 After this you need to redeploy your vercel Gateway app.

-In the _environment.production.ts_ update the redirectURL value with _< Web CLient URL >/login_ and redeploy the web client.
+In the web client, look for the _environment.production.ts_ file and update the redirectURL value with _< Web CLient URL >/login_ and redeploy it.

 Finally, as the last step you have to install the Github actions to keep the tool synchronized with your repo.